GoogleChromeLabs/dark-mode-toggle/README.md

 See the custom element in action in the
 [interactive demo](https://googlechromelabs.github.io/dark-mode-toggle/demo/).
 It shows four different kinds of synchronized `<dark-mode-toggle>`s.
-If you are using Chrome on an Android device, pay attention to the address bar's theme color, and also note how the favicon changes.
+If you use Chrome on an Android device, pay attention to the address bar's theme color, and also note how the favicon changes.

 <img src="https://user-images.githubusercontent.com/145676/59439071-df55f580-8df4-11e9-89fb-ec91ac41de39.png" width="400" alt="light"> <img src="https://user-images.githubusercontent.com/145676/59439072-df55f580-8df4-11e9-82a3-6dc03cf950f3.png" width="400" alt="dark">